garygr2002/Rebalance/README.md

 <sub><sup>Figure 5: software preferences after setting explicit values for S&P 500 last close, high, and today values</sup></sub>

-A screen snap is omitted here for the [-b bpth](#-backup-bpth) option, which backs up the current source directory to the current destination directory.
+A screen snap is omitted here for the [-b \[bpth\]](#-backup-bpth) option, which backs up the current source directory to the argument-specified, or current default destination directory.
 As well, a screen snap is omitted here for running the software with no option, which causes the software to rebalance investor portfolios given the current CSV input files.

 ## Command Line Options